 The unit of measurement shall be number of padlocks supplied and installed.

-The tendered rate shall include full compensation for the ordering, supply and installation of the 75 m locally manufactured padlocks and locking devices as well as fitting each of the three keys with purpose-made pvc labels.
+The tendered rate shall include full compensation for the ordering, supply and installation of the 75mm locally manufactured padlocks and locking devices as well as fitting each of the three keys with purpose-made PVC labels.

-AB.01.07 Excavate in all materials for trenches, backfill, compact and dispose of surplus material m3
+AB.01.07(a) Excavate in all materials for trenches, backfill, compact and dispose of surplus material

-The unit of measurement shall be the cubic meter of material excavated in trenches.
+The unit of measurement shall be the volume in cubic meter of material excavated from trenches.